sznowicki/nowicki-io/content/blog/2023-02-17-no-more-gatsby/index.md

 and want to share some thoughts about it.

-It was supposed to be a longer article about how frameworks in 2022(2023) don't really give much value to a developer, but this blog post is still in drafts and since I don't know when I will finish it, here's a shorter version.
+It was supposed to be a longer article about how frameworks in 2022(2023) don't really give much value to a developer, but this blog post is still in drafts, and since I don't know when I will finish it, here's a shorter version.

 ### No JS framework, no JS on the client